Flattened rice: Vietnam

 Flattened rice in Vietnam is known as cốm.
-It is also green in colour.
-It is made by toasting immature rice grains over low heat and then pounding them flat in a mortar with a pestle.
+It is made by toasting immature green rice grains over low heat and then pounding them flat in a mortar with a pestle.
 The husk is removed afterwards via winnowing.
 It can be eaten plain, used as an ingredient in other dishes, or made into cakes known as bánh cốm.
-It is commonly eaten during the Autumn season.
+It is commonly eaten during autumn.